masoudsoleymani/stopwatch/README.md

-## This repo is for stopwatch app with react
+## This repo is for a stopwatch app

 Page is published at [https://masoudsoleymani.github.io/stopwatch/](https://masoudsoleymani.github.io/stopwatch/)

 ## Run in the development mode